 None of it is within your control.
-So, let’s talk about the things you can control and get ready before you have to go back to school no matter what that looks like.[Read more…] about Your Must-Do Back to School Survival Checklist
+So, let’s talk about the things you can control and get ready before you have to go back to school no matter how it looks.[Read more…] about Your Must-Do Back to School Survival Checklist

 Do you like a lighthearted and fun prank?
 Do you have students that enjoy a good laugh?
-Are you looking for a way to celebrate April Fool’s Day?
-Were were always struggling with ways to prank our students in a fun and caring way, and we’ve come up with a few great ones over the past few years.
+Are you looking for a way to celebrate April Fools’ Day?
+We were always struggling with ways to prank our students in a fun and caring way, and we’ve come up with a few great ones over the past few years.

-If you have the kind of relationship with your students that everyone can enjoy a lighthearted silly prank, then you’re doing something right.
+If you have the kind of relationship with your students where everyone can enjoy a lighthearted, silly prank, then you’re doing something right.
 We are very clear with our students about what does or does not make for a good prank.[Read more…] about How to Prank Your Students